puppetlabs/puppetlabs-peadm/documentation/classification.md

 * Half of the compilers are members of this group
 * Applies the `puppet_enterprise::profile::puppetdb` class
 * Sets the `puppet_enterprise::profile::puppetdb::database_host` parameter
-    * Should be set to `"pdb-pg-a"`, where "pdb-pg-a" is the name of the PuppetDB PostgreSQL database host paired with the (initial) Master
+    * Should be set to `"pdb-pg-a"`, where "pdb-pg-a" is the name of the PuppetDB PostgreSQL database host paired with the (initial) Primary
 * Modifies the `puppet_enterprise::profile::master::puppetdb_host` parameter
-    * Should be set to `[${clientcert}, "master-b"]`, where "master-b" is the name of the (initial) Primary Replica.
+    * Should be set to `[${clientcert}, "primary-b"]`, where "primary-b" is the name of the (initial) Primary Replica.
-    * If you have a load balancer for the compilers in PE Compiler Group B port 8081, you should use that load balancer address instead of "master-b"
+    * If you have a load balancer for the compilers in PE Compiler Group B port 8081, you should use that load balancer address instead of "primary-b"
 * Modifies the `puppet_enterprise::profile::master::puppetdb_port` parameter
     * Should be set to `[8081]`